Percutaneous procedure

+Example of a percutaneous procedure, in this case, catheter drainage procedure under the triple guidance of choledochoscopy, ultrasonography (US), and computed tomography (CT).

-In surgery, a percutaneous procedure is any medical procedure or method where access to inner organs or other tissue is done via needle-puncture of the skin, rather than by using an "open" approach where inner organs or tissue are exposed (typically with the use of a scalpel).
+A percutaneous procedure, in surgery and other medical activities, is any medical procedure or method where access to inner organs or other tissue is done via needle-puncture of the skin, rather than by using an "open" approach where inner organs or tissue are exposed (typically with the use of a scalpel).